matteoc99/laravel-preference/README.md

 'user.general'=> 'verified' // scoped & grouped middleware only for a specific model + enum ],
 ```

+## Security

+XSS cleaning is only performed on user facing api calls.
+this can be disabled, if not required, with the config: `user_preference.xss_cleaning`

+When setting preferences directly via `setPreference`
+this cleaning step is assumed to have already been performed, if necessary.

+Consider installing [Security-Core](https://github.com/GrahamCampbell/Security-Core) to make use of this feature

 ## Upgrade from v1